Position

 Relation to Educational Program

 The students who hold this graduate assistantship will apply knowledge to a range of tutoring and teaching activities including leading both one-on-one and small group writing tutoring sessions and conducting writing workshops for undergraduate students across campus.
-The graduate assistants will use their experiences working at the Writing Center to engage in and contribute to professional development and larger academic conversations about the most effective practices in writing tutoring and writing pedagogy through participation in collaborative research and assessment projects.
+The graduate assistants may use their experiences working at the Writing Center to engage in and contribute to professional development and larger academic conversations about the most effective practices in writing tutoring and writing pedagogy through participation in collaborative research and assessment projects.
+This position is exceedingly useful if, at any point, you want to work in education or work with students.

 Responsibilities

-2. Participate in tutor development and training sessions with the Writing Center Director
+- Participate in tutor development and training sessions with the Writing Center Director.

-4. Coordinate, advertise, and conduct writing workshops for students from across campus
+- Coordinate, advertise, and conduct writing workshops for students from across campus.

 Salary/Stipend